MrIcyxvc/Horrorstrap/README.md

 ### Q: Is Horrorstrap safe?

-**A:** Horrorstrap is open source, meaning the source code can be inspected by anyone.
-For your security, always download releases from the official repository.
+**A:** Horrorstrap is open source, allowing anyone to inspect its source code.
+For your security, always download Horrorstrap from the **official GitHub repository** and avoid unofficial builds.

-### Q: Can using Horrorstrap get my Roblox account banned?
+### Q: Can Horrorstrap get my Roblox account banned?

 **A:** Horrorstrap does not modify Roblox game code or inject code into Roblox experiences.
-However, Roblox can change its policies at any time, so use third-party software at your own discretion.
+However, Roblox may change its policies at any time.
+Use third-party software at your own discretion.

 ### Q: What operating systems are supported?

-**A:** Horrorstrap currently targets **Windows 10 and later**.
+**A:** Horrorstrap currently supports **Windows 10 and later**.

 ### Q: Is Horrorstrap free?

 **A:** Yes.
-Horrorstrap is free and open source.
+Horrorstrap is **free and open source**.

 ---